 If the 3rd Party Cost Share involves the contribution of an individual’s effort (either percentage- or dollar-based), the Commitment and Contribution letters can come from that individual even if the individual is within an organization.
 For example, some organizations do not have an effort tracking system or will not disclose compensation information.
 In that case, the 3rd Party can be the individual providing the effort within the organization.

 3rd Party Cost Share where the Contribution is an individual’s effort can be either percentage of effort or dollar-based.
-Since the Cost Share Summary (CSS) system only allows for 3rd Party Cost Share to be recorded as a dollar amount, an estimated dollar amount should be calculated for any percentage of effort-based 3rd Party Cost Share Commitments and Contributions.
-These estimated amounts should be entered into the CSS.
-The “Notes” field in the CSS should be used to document that the Cost Share is based on a percentage of effort and can be used to record those effort contributions.
+Since Workday only allows for 3rd Party Cost Share to be recorded as a dollar amount, an estimated dollar amount should be calculated for any percentage of effort-based 3rd Party Cost Share Commitments and Contributions.
+These estimated amounts should be entered into Workday on the Cost Share Award Line.

-If a 3rd-party Contribution is in the form of cash (which is rare), the cash should be deposited into a Gift or other discretionary budget and then expended on the item to be used as Cost Share.
+If a 3rd-party Contribution is in the form of cash (which is rare), the cash should be deposited into a Gift or other discretionary budget and then that budget may be used as a funding sourcde for the applicable Cost Share Award Line.

 Commitment Requirements